Pink + White

 "Pink + White" is a song by American R&B singer Frank Ocean, released as a part of his 2016 studio album Blonde.
 The song was written and produced by Ocean and American record producer Pharrell Williams.
 The song features additional vocals by fellow American singer Beyoncé.
 The track charted at number 84 on the Billboard Hot 100 chart, despite not being released as a single.

 Composition

 The track speaks of a past romantic relationship, where every time the couple would "peak" things would turn out bad.
-The song is in 6/8 time in the key of E minor, with a tempo of 160 beats per minute.
+The song is in 6/8 time in the key of A major, with a tempo of 160 beats per minute.